RlKk01/ZM-Bots-for-COD-BO2-Zombies-Plutonium/README.md

 * They will teleport to the player by double-tap the “5” key on the keyboard or, if using a controller, by double-tapping the left arrow on the directional pad.

-* They will wander around the maps, but without going to far from the host; but, in case it's the survival gamemode, this rule does not apply.
+* They will wander around the maps, but without going to far from the host; but, in case it's the survival gamemode, the rule "but without going to far from the host" does not apply.

+* Bots will get the shield if the player has it.

 * Bots will knife zombies if they're at one hit to get killed, or if an Insta-Kill power-up is active.

 * Bots will throw grenades at the zombies if there is a group of 5 of them within an small radius.

-* Bots will get the shield if the player has it.